 My Instagram reel will give you a good idea of what the Harbour Trails hike is like.

-Fort Point Lighthouse
+Visit Fort Point Lighthouse

 The area surrounding the lighthouse is now Fort Point Lighthouse Park, and it’s open year-round.
 It offers interpretive panels, picnic tables, and a gift shop in season.
 On a clear day you can see across to Coffin Island.
 The first lighthouse there was built in 1811.

-Port Medway Lighthouse Park
+Check out the Port Medway Lighthouse Park

 Open year round, Port Medway Lighthouse Park offers a covered picnic shelter, interpretive panels that speak to shipbuilding, the non-operating lighthouse and a scenic view of Medway Bay.
 The lighthouse was first lit in 1899 and automated in 1967.